XG-BoT: An Explainable Deep Graph Neural Network for Botnet Detection and Forensics: Experiments

-This paper was conducted on a Linux server with a $2.3 \mathrm{GHz}$ 2-core Intel(R) Xeon(R) processor and 51GB memory with Tesla P100 GPU.
-The proposed model is developed by using the Python programming language with several machine learning packages such as Sckit-learn, PyTorch Geometric, and PyTorch.
-Table \ref{table:environment} summarizes the system configuration.
+Our experiments were conducted on a virtual Linux server with a $2.3 \mathrm{GHz}$ 2-core Intel(R) Xeon(R) processor and 51 GB memory, and a Tesla P100 GPU.
+The proposed model was developed in Python using several machine learning packages, such as Sckit-learn, PyTorch Geometric, and PyTorch.

+For performing hyperparameter tuning, a grid search was performed to ensure the optimal settings were used.
+The XG-BoT grid search values are given in Table~\ref{lab:hypermanters}.
+Overall, we found that the optimal parameters were 15 XG-BoT layers for the C2 datasets and 6 XG-BoT layers for P2P datasets with $C=2$, 64 hidden channels (32 hidden channels for each GINs as $C=2$) and $\epsilon=0$.
+The results for different layers are shown in Fig \ref{fig:f1_measure}.
+We used the Adam optimizer with a learning rate of 0.001 to train the proposed model.

+To demonstrate the computational efficiency of the XG-BoT model, we measured the training time for the optimal model and the Mean time to detect (MTTD).
+The performance results for the two benchmark datasets are shown in Table~\ref{lab:runtime}.